-Depress the hazard warning switch and all four turn signals will flash at once.
+Depress the hazard warning flasher and all four turn signals will flash.

 - The turn signals don't work when the hazard warning lights are on. - Check local regulations about the use of hazard warning lights while the vehicle is being towed.
 They may forbid it.